Architecture

 ├── decks/ # Aircraft source configs

-├── docs/ # Hand-written and generated documentation
+├── docs/ # Hand-written documentation

 └── mkdocs.yml # Docs site navigation and configuration